UadKLab/CLIPPER-2.0/README.md

 conda activate clipper
 ```

-4. To take advantage of the secondary structure calculation and structure plotting, install *pymol* with *conda*:
+4. (Optional) To take advantage of the secondary structure calculation and structure plotting, install *pymol* with *conda*:

 ```bash
 conda install -c conda-forge pymol-open-source